 Exercise is excellent for everyone, as long as it’s in appropriate amounts.
 Moderate exercise has been shown to be excellent for both men and women, especially when it helps them achieve their ideal body weight.
 Additionally, the endorphins that are released during exercise are good for overall wellbeing and also for many people’s mental states.

-It can be a good release of stress, especially during a very difficult time -- but too much of a good thing can also be harmful.
 Over-exercising, especially for women, has been shown to throw off the brain’s balance of releasing hormones and can stop the menstrual cycle for many women.
 Many professional athletes actually lose the ability to have normal menstrual cycles due to over-exercise, and this is not healthy or ideal for a woman who is trying to conceive.

 If it’s not too cold outside, put on a warm coat, hat and mittens and take a brisk stroll around your neighborhood, looking at all the wonderful holiday decorations.
 Or take advantage of holiday deals at your local gym and join a spin class – this is a great low-impact exercise that can help you make new friends and have fun while working up a good sweat!